 - Appreciate diversity.
-People from every social, economic, religious, and ethnic background help build houses, build lives, and build community.
+People from every social, economic, religious, and ethnic background help build or repair houses, build lives and community.

 - Enlightened self-interest.
 There are many reasons people volunteer.
-They may want to: make new friends, gain new skills, be part of a team, improve the community, meet a challenge, help the less fortunate, have fun, share skills, pay back, feel useful, make contacts, gain recognition, be with friends, etc.
+They may want to: make new friends, gain new skills, be part of a team, improve the community, meet a challenge, help others, have fun, share or learn skills, pay it forward, feel useful, make contacts, gain recognition, be with friends, etc.

 - Be willing to learn.
 Ask questions.
 Not everyone will do the same task the same way.
-Please follow proper instructions.
+Please follow Habitat instructions.
 If you don’t understand something, ask a supervisor or staff member.
 Be willing to share your skill.
 We may also learn something from you as well.